dimitris-anastasiou/llm-evaluation-agent/README.md

 ## Overview

-LLM Evaluation Agent is a versatile tool leveraging a Large Language Model (LLM) to evaluate system performance and generate travel recommendations.
+LLM Evaluation Agent is a versatile tool leveraging a Large Language Model (LLM) to evaluate system performance.
 Designed for broad applicability, it offers easy integration and extension capabilities.

 ## Features